Howard Johnson’s restaurant

-T he last time I was at a Howard Johnson’s was in White River Junction — a small, seemingly sleepy unincorporated village in Vermont of fewer than 2,500 residents located west of the Connecticut River where Interstates 89 and 91 cross — years ago on a business trip.
-The choice of both dining establishment and lodging was not mine; but rather that of a salesman with whom I was traveling.
+The last time I was at a Howard Johnson’s was in White River Junction — a small, seemingly sleepy unincorporated village in Vermont of fewer than 2,500 residents located west of the Connecticut River where Interstates 89 and 91 cross — years ago on a business trip.
+The choice of Howard Johnson’s as both dining establishment and lodging option was not mine; but rather that of a salesman with whom I was traveling.

-I recall the food being passable but not memorable; and the accommodations were fine but rustic and clearly dated in every aspect.
+Save for the authentic maple syrup — this is Vermont, after all — I recall the dining experience at breakfast as being passable but not memorable.
+Dining there was not my idea.
+The accommodations were fine but rustic and clearly dated in every aspect.
 Still, staying and dining at a Howard Johnson’s on that drizzly gray day somehow just seemed right for that moment.
 I remember feeling rather calm and mellow before checking out to visit a customer site…

-…but that building with the instantly recognizable trademark orange roof was eventually renovated after the restaurant and hotel went out of business and was replaced by a piano store.
+…but that building that represented a slice of roadside Americana with the instantly recognizable trademark orange roof was eventually renovated after the restaurant and hotel both went out of business and was replaced by a piano store.

 The fate of the location of White River Junction was no anomaly.
 Rather, it was part of an epidemic which eroded the once mighty Howard Johnson’s restaurant empire — the largest chain of restaurants in the 1960s and 1970s with greater than 1,000 locations — towards its demise; and the hemorrhaging of what used to be iconically linked with travel by car steadily continued despite any insufficient financial tourniquets which were applied to it.